Legal IVF aspects introduction

 - A man is the father of the child born as a result of assisted reproductive technologies if his wife gives birth and he has signed the proper consent.

-– Gender selection is allowed by the law – PGD (Preimplantation Genetic Diagnostics) are allowed to be conducted to select the healthy embryos and your future baby’s gender.
+- Gender selection is not allowed by the law – PGD (Preimplantation Genetic Diagnostics) are allowed to be conducted to select the healthy embryos only.

 - Ministry of Health of Ukraine determines the conditions and regulations under which the In-vitro fertilization and embryo transfer procedures are performed.
 With the conclusion that the woman has to be at full legal age, there has to be a written consent and that there is full donor anonymity and absolute medical secrecy.